 Experience Davis, California, one of the best-educated cities in the U.S. with a high quality of life index.
-Enjoy a quintessential college-town lifestyle with easy access to the economic engines of the eighth largest economy in the world.
+Enjoy a quintessential college-town lifestyle with easy access to the economic engines of the 6th largest economy in the world.

 UC Davis’ prime location on the corridor linking Sacramento, the state capital, and the global innovation hub of the San Francisco Bay Area creates endless opportunities.

 You’ll have quick access to established Fortune 500 firms, the global technology industry, Pacific Rim trade, new startups and a financial ecosystem of venture capital and international banking.
 Ten of the Fortune 100 are headquartered in Northern California, including Apple Inc., Hewlett-Packard Co., Chevron Corp. and Wells Fargo & Co.

 You’ll benefit from our connections and networks in Silicon Valley—the world’s unrivaled innovation hub—and in the Sacramento region, where progressive energy and climate change policy is rippling well beyond the world’s ninth-largest economy and home to one of the nation’s top clean-tech centers.

 You’ll fall in love with the city of Davis, the safe, quintessential college town recently called one of the most enjoyable places in California by the San Francisco Chronicle.

 - More About our Part-Time MBA in Sacramento

 - More About our Part-Time MBA in San Ramon